Monopoles and Landau-Ginzburg Models I: Introduction

-which should in principle compute the homology of the underlying chain complex of $\M(Y)$.
-The group $\HM_*(Y,\TSigma)$ may not be a topological invariant of $Y$: one may need the full $A_\infty$ structure to formulate the topological invariance then.
+outlined as in Section \ref{Subsec1.2}, should in principle compute the homology of the underlying chain complexes of $\M(Y)$.
+The group $\HM_*(Y,\TSigma)$ may not be a topological invariant of $Y$: the full $A_\infty$ structure might be required to formulate this invariance.
+A more detailed discussion on this bordered picture will continue in Section \ref{Subsec2.3} below.

-In the second paper \cite{Wang20}, the construction of $\HM_*(Y,\TSigma)$ will be carried out in details only for the special case in Remark \ref{R1.3}; but the general case is not really different.
-Since we will \textbf{not} come back to Landau-Ginzburg models in \cite{Wang20}, a more detailed discussion on this bordered picture will be provided in Subsection \ref{Subsec2.3}.